1solation/how-to-become-something-youre-not/how-to-become-something-youre-not/slides.md

 # How & why I become a part time Dermatologist

 <div v-click>
-A family member was  diagnosed with Alopecia areata which is a disease that happens when the immune system attacks hair follicles and causes hair loss.
+A family member was  diagnosed with Alopecia Areata which is a disease that happens when the immune system attacks hair follicles and causes hair loss.
 </div>
 <br>
 <div v-click>